 1. What should companies do if they want to go beyond partnerships 2.
-What are the rights of an organization that whoch has a minority share in another company?
+What are the rights of an organization which has a minority share in another company?
 3. What rights do companies enjoy if they set up a joint venture?
-4. What is most common arrangement of solving the problem of vertical integration?
+4. What is the most common arrangement of solving the problem of vertical integration?
 5. What is vertical integration?
 6. In what case does a company own a lot of the supply chain and is highly vertically integrated?
 7. Is vertical integration in many cases the best way of making the supply chain parts work together?
 8. What makes widespread vertical integration very expensive?

-- 4. Expand on the following statements from the text. - 1.
-Vertical integration is one of the ways to go beyond partnerships.
+1. Vertical integration is one of the ways to go beyond partnerships.
 2. Starting a joint venture is yet another option on this path.
 3. Vertical integration means the amount of a supply chain which an organization owns.
 4. Vertical integration helps bring different supply chain parts together.
-5. Widespread vertical integration is quite expensive. - 5.
-Work in pairs.
+5. Widespread vertical integration is quite expensive.

+Ex.
+5. Work in pairs.
 Describe the peculiarities of vertical integration.